Free Shipping in the Continental USA

 In the near future, I will be speaking with Dr. Sullivan to let you know how we can support this legislation.

-In the meantime, since 2020 is still two years away, we can vote with our pockets by not purchasing any products that do not display a “Cruelty-Free” logo.
+In the meantime, since 2020 is still two years away, we can vote with our wallets by not purchasing any products that do not display a "Cruelty-Free" logo.
+I'm particularly proud of our Brilliant Enzyme Mask, which proves that effective skincare can be achieved without animal testing.

 To your Health!